Net present value

+How NPV is determined

 NPV is determined by calculating the costs (negative cash flows) and benefits (positive cash flows) for each period of an investment.
 After the cash flow for each period is calculated, the present value (PV) of each one is achieved by discounting its future value (see Formula) at a periodic rate of return (the rate of return dictated by the market).
 NPV is the sum of all the discounted future cash flows.

 Because of its simplicity, NPV is a useful tool to determine whether a project or investment will result in a net profit or a loss.
 A positive NPV results in profit, while a negative NPV results in a loss.
 The NPV measures the excess or shortfall of cash flows, in present value terms, above the cost of funds.
 In a theoretical situation of unlimited capital budgeting, a company should pursue every investment with a positive NPV.
 However, in practical terms a company's capital constraints limit investments to projects with the highest NPV whose cost cash flows, or initial cash investment, do not exceed the company's capital.
 NPV is a central tool in discounted cash flow (DCF) analysis and is a standard method for using the time value of money to appraise long-term projects.
 It is widely used throughout economics, financial analysis, and financial accounting.

 In the case when all future cash flows are positive, or incoming (such as the principal and coupon payment of a bond) the only outflow of cash is the purchase price, the NPV is simply the PV of future cash flows minus the purchase price (which is its own PV).
 NPV can be described as the "difference amount" between the sums of discounted cash inflows and cash outflows.
 It compares the present value of money today to the present value of money in the future, taking inflation and returns into account.

 The NPV of a sequence of cash flows takes as input the cash flows and a discount rate or discount curve and outputs a present value, which is the current fair price.
 The converse process in discounted cash flow (DCF) analysis takes a sequence of cash flows and a price as input and as output the discount rate, or internal rate of return (IRR) which would yield the given price as NPV.
 This rate, called the yield, is widely used in bond trading.